 Look out for:

-In a volatile and unpredictable market like today’s, lean operations are essential to surviving and thriving.
-But organizations have more complexity and ambiguity than ever before, with functions evolving quickly to respond agilely to the business landscape, silos being broken down, and work modes shifting from traditional full-time permanent employees to contractors, remote, and outsourced workers.
+In today’s remote and hybrid workplaces, lean operations are essential to surviving and thriving.
+However, organizations are more complex than ever before.
+We need to develop agile responses to changes: silos being broken down and work modes shifting from traditional full-time permanent employees to contractors, remote, and outsourced workers.
 In this environment, having the right tools to analyze and interpret people data is the only way to make meaningful change and achieve success.

-With a strong foundation in digital tools and capture mechanisms, here are just some of the ways data can be used:
+With a strong foundation in digital tools and capture mechanisms, here are just some of the ways organizations can use data and HR tech:

 Automate and improve hiring and onboarding

-Measure productivity at individual, team, and enterprise levels
+Measure productivity at the individual, team, and organizational levels

-Setting up clear project goals and targets, as well as measuring them, means that you can collect data on everything from speed, effectiveness, cost, profit, and many other metrics to a granular level.
+Setting up clear project goals and targets, as well as measuring them, means that you can collect data on everything from speed, effectiveness, cost, profit, and many other metrics on a granular level.
 This can help put employee experience on the executive agenda and inform business strategy and people management decisions.

-With enough data, it’s possible to predict in advance when an employee is at risk of leaving their role.
-Metrics allow you to act ahead of time to either re-engage or start preparing to replace them, to ensure a smooth transition without a productivity lull and while awaiting a new employee to begin.
+With enough data, it’s possible to predict when someone is at risk of leaving their role.
+Metrics allow you to act ahead of time to either re-engage or start preparing to replace them to ensure a smooth transition without a productivity lull while waiting for a new person to begin.

 This may also mean learning from others.
-For example, accessing the expertise of a consultant or a data scientist to connect the theory to the practicalities of your organization.
+For example, access the expertise of a consultant or a data scientist to connect the theory to the practicalities of your organization.

-Selecting the right tools and resources you need to transform the way your organization collects and analyzes data is an important task.
+It’s important to select the right tools and resources you need to transform the way your organization collects and analyzes data.
 The wrong choice could be expensive, time-consuming, and detrimental to morale and engagement.
-PwC has found that employees are willing to put in the time to acquire digital skills, however, over half feel that tech tools are chosen by leaders without consideration of their needs.

 - Covers the fundamentals like payroll, benefits, leave, and attendance